Spicy-Acorn/fusionjson/README.rst

 FusionJSON
 ==========

-FusionJSON is a toolkit created by Kristof Indeherberge and Cedric Duriau to allow easy node based JSON operations.
+FusionJSON is a node based JSON library for Blackmagic Design Fusion created by Kristof Indeherberge and Cedric Duriau.

 Installation
 ------------